aichemydev/testgold/docs/introduction.rst

 The second step is to login.
 Once you login you will see the configurations page.
 Download the appropriate interceptor package .
 You can choose either Python , Java , Javascript, Cypress or Appium .
 Add the required settings mentioned for each interceptor.
 Set your TG_TOKEN value.
 Run your scripts now and get ready to see the magic happen.
+From here, you also have quick access to the documentation for reference.

 Navigating the TestGold UI